-- 1 tablespoon vinegar
+1 tablespoon vinegar

 - Place all ingredients in large stockpot.
 Add just enough water to cover.
 Let sit for 30 minutes at room temperature.
-Bring to a simmer over medium-low heat, about 30 minutes.
+Bring to a simmer over medium-low heat, about 30-60 minutes.
 Skim foam off the top, lower heat to low, then let simmer for 3 hours.
 At this point, using a pair of tongs, remove the meat from the bones and set aside to use for salad, soup, etc. Continue simmering for an additional 5 – 24 hours, with lid ajar.

 Strain broth.
 Use the cooked chicken in soup, a casserole, salad, etc. After the broth is cool it should gelatinize, but don't be alarmed.
 This is a sign the nutrients were pulled out of the chicken.
 Store in the refrigerator for 1 week or freeze for 3 months.